 Above: The inflorescence is a terminal cyme of stalked flowers, the stalks of the cyme branches ascending, glandular hairy and with small bracts at the base of each cluster.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An Illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: Flowers have 10 stamens and 3 styles, all exerted.
-The calyx has 10 darker nerve lines and is constricted at the tip where the lobes form.
+Below: Flowers have 10 stamens and 3 styles, all exserted from the corolla throat.
+The calyx has 10 darker nerve lines and is constricted at the tip where the calyx lobes form.
 Calyx and stalk all with glandular hair.
 Note the small bracts at the base of the cluster.

 Below: The leaf pairs are widely spaced on the stem, hairy surfaced and stalkless with the margins turned in toward the center rib.

 Notes: Royal Catchfly is not native to Minnesota but will grow well here.
-It has recently been added to the Upland Garden at Eloise Butler.
+It made its appearance in the Upland Garden at Eloise Butler when a restored prairie area was replanted.
 In North America it is only found in the central U.S. states of Ohio, Indiana, Illinois, Kentucky, Tennessee, Arkansas, Kansas, Oklahoma, Alabama, Georgia and Florida.
 In six of those states it is considered rare, threatened or endangered.
 Thomas Nuttall called it "one of the most splendid species in existence" in his The Genera of North American Plants and a Catalogue of the Species to the year 1817.

 There are twelve Silenes found in Minnesota, 4 native and 8 that are not native.
 The four Silenes native to Minnesota are: S. antirrhina, Sleepy Catchfly; S. drummondii, Drummond's Campion; S. nivea, Snowy Campion; and S. stellata, Starry Campion.